-1. Background Doses and pro Doses and products covered by this primary care guidance
+1. Background Doses and products covered by this primary care guidance

 /Introduction Drug Route/ Typical Dose

 Formulation

 Nebido® 4ml oily injection 4ml (1g) IM

 Testosterone undecanoate 1g Every

 12-20 weeks

 Sustanon 1ml injection 1ml (250mg) IM

 250® Combined: Every 2-6 weeks

 Testosterone propionate 30mg

 Testosterone phenylpropionate

 60mg Testosterone isocaproate

 60mg & Testosterone

 decanoate 100mg

 Testosterone 1ml injection 1ml (250mg) IM

 enantate Testosterone enantate 250mg Every 2-6 weeks

 Tostran® 20 mg/1g topical gel 40-80mg once

 (10 mg per actuation) daily

-Testagel®

 Testogel® 50mg/5g topical gel 50-100mg once

 (50mg per sachet) daily

 Testogel® 16.2mg/g topical gel 40.5-81mg once

-restogete (20.25 mg per actuation) daily
+(20.25 mg per actuation) daily

 Testavan® 23 mg/1.15 g topical gel 23-69mg once

-restavane (23 mg per actuation) daily
+(23 mg per actuation) daily

 Testim® 50 mg/5 g topical cream 50-100mg once

-resume (50mg per tube) daily
+(50mg per tube) daily

-dany

 Choice of product:

-onsideration current understanding

-g et neallt nelle,

-efficacy and patient preference.Transdermal preparations should be considered in older

-Transdermal preparations should be considered in older patients, obesity and smokers, because they may confer lower

-risk of polycythaemia, thrombosis and liver dysfunction.
-They also allow smaller doses and increments and should be used

-when these are desirable.

-Patients will be counselled on the use of transdermal proparations
+- The choice of hormone preparation, formulation and dosage takes into consideration current understanding of health risks, efficacy and patient preference. - Transdermal preparations should be considered in older patients, obesity and smokers, because they may confer lower risk of polycythaemia, thrombosis and liver dysfunction.
+They also allow smaller doses and increments and should be used when these are desirable. - Patients will be counselled on the use of transdermal preparations. - At times, the availability of products is also influential; there has been disruption in availability of some testosterone products in recent years.

-preparations.

-• At times, the availability of products is also influential; there has

-been disruption in availability of some testosterone products in

-recent years recent years.

 Notes on prescribing:

-The prescribing of specific brands of gel is required, as different

-products differ in their pharmacokinetic properties and
+The prescribing of specific brands of gel is required, as different products differ in their pharmacokinetic properties and recommended doses.

-recommended doses.

-Sustanon® contains arachis (peanut) oil and should not

-contains aracins (peanut) on and s

-prescribed for patients known to be allergic to peanut.
+Sustanon® contains arachis (peanut) oil and should not prescribed for patients known to be allergic to peanut.
 As there is a possible relationship between allergy to peanut and allergy to soya, patients with soya allergy should also avoid Sustanon®.

-2. Indications (Please state whether licensed or unlicensed) The eligibility criteria for hormone treatment for gender dysphoria are set out in the World Professional Association for Transgender Health Standards of Care (2011) and are echoed by NHS England.
-These apply to the use of testosterone for the alleviation of gender dysphoria in people assigned female at birth and are: Persistent, well-documented gender dysphoria Capacity to make a fully informed decision and to consent for treatment If significant medical or mental concerns are present, they must be reasonably well-controlled Sustanon® is the only licenced testosterone product for this indication.
-3. Contraindications and cautions Please note this does not replace the Summary of Product Characteristics (SPC) and should be read in conjunction with it.
-Contraindications: These are not equivalent to the use of testosterone for other indications in cis men.
+The eligibility criteria for hormone treatment for gender dysphoria are set out in the World Professional Association for Transgender Health Standards of Care (2011) and are echoed by NHS England.
+These apply to the use of testosterone for the alleviation of gender dysphoria in people assigned female at birth and are:

+- · Persistent, well-documented gender dysphoria - Capacity to make a fully informed decision and to consent for treatment - If significant medical or mental concerns are present, they must be reasonably well-controlled

+Sustanon® is the only licenced testosterone product for this indication.

+Please note this does not replace the Summary of Product Characteristics (SPC) and should be read in conjunction with it.

+Contraindications:

+These are not equivalent to the use of testosterone for other indications in cis men.
 There are few, if any, alternatives to treatment with testosterone for female assigned individuals who experience gender dysphoria.

+Absolute contraindications include:

+- History of estrogen dependent tumours

+- Recent arterial thromboembolic disease (e.g. new / unstable angina or recent myocardial infarction / stroke / TIA)

+- Some thrombophilic disorders

+Conditions that might be exacerbated by treatment with testosterone:

+- Polycythaemia

+- Coronary artery disease

+- Cerebrovascular disease

+- Hypertension

-Absolute contraindications include: History of estrogen dependent tumours Recent arterial thromboembolic disease (e.g. new / unstable angina or recent myocardial infarction / stroke / TIA) Some thrombophilic disorders Conditions that might be exacerbated by treatment with testosterone: Polycythaemia Coronary artery disease Cerebrovascular disease Hypertension Breast or uterine cancer Testosterone should be used with caution in the following conditions and dose will usually be adjusted (this list is not exhaustive): Obesity Tobacco smoking Venous thromboembolic disease Family history of venous thromboembolic disease Some thrombophilic disorders Breast cancer Coronary artery disease Cerebrovascular disease, including most dementias Congestive cardiac failure Increased cardiovascular event risk
+- Breast or uterine cancer

+Testosterone should be used with caution in the following conditions and dose will usually be adjusted (this list is not exhaustive):

+- Obesity

+- Tobacco smoking

+- Venous thromboembolic disease

+- Family history of venous thromboembolic disease

+- Some thrombophilic disorders

+- Breast cancer

+- Coronary artery disease

+- Cerebrovascular disease, including most dementias

+- Congestive cardiac failure

+- Increased cardiovascular event risk

+- Dyslipidaemias, if uncontrolled

+- Hypertension

+- Severe migraine

+- Sleep apnoea

+- Epilepsy